 The LPP2 Inspector's Report was issued on 1st September 2021.
 This confirmed the allocation of NSP1 in Norton St Philip for 27 dwellings as being part of the provision of an additional 505 dwellings in the north-east part of the District.
 MDC adopted LPP2 in December 2021.
-Following that the PC commenced a Judicial Review of that decision which was heard in the High Court in October 2022.
-The judgement was issued in
+Following that the PC commenced a Judicial Review of that decision which was heard by Mr Justice Holgate in the High Court in October 2022.
+The judgement was issued in December 2022 and upheld the claim on the grounds that the Inspector had misinterpreted LPP1 in considering it contained a "strategic expectation" that the 505 dwellings should be allocated in NE Mendip and furthermore that alternative sites outside of the North East of the District had not been considered.